lirx-js/core/website/blog/2022-12-18/index.md

 ## Conclusion

 This is **just the tip of the iceberg**.
-As you probably guess, adopting a reactive programming approach gives you very powerful tools, to design **clear** and **organized** data flows.
+As you probably guess, adopting a reactive programming approach gives you very powerful tools to design **clear** and **organized** data flows.

 A stream can be used as an input to another one.
 Even multiple streams can be used as inputs to another stream.